-She noticed there was today’s newspaper lying on the front seat next to him.
+She noticed there was today’s newspaper lying on the front seat.

 “Yeah, isn’t life funny sometimes?
 Please, unfold the newspaper and check the front page,” she urged.

 “Oh, come on.
 Everybody knows that Mrs. Rasi died.
-What about it,” he said.
+What about it?” he asked.

 “Just do what I said!”

-“Calm down, ok?
+“Calm down, okay?
 So what, should I start reading?”